lingasc/icebreaker-generator-thanks/README.md

 ---
 #### Seriously:
-There's nothing left that I haven't already said, yet words haven't conveyed my gratitude for all your guidance and patience, for pushing me to continue and challenge myself, and the empowerment I've gained from it.
+There's nothing that I haven't already said, yet words haven't conveyed my gratitude for all your guidance and patience, for pushing me to continue and challenge myself, and the empowerment I've gained from it.
 My thought is that I might do a better job expressing my gratitude by using what you've taught me to make you this.
+Hope you like it, and don't hesitate to let me know how anything can be improved.

 ---